 By 1978, the Army began phasing out the M551 without another system to take its place.
 By the mid 1980s, only the 3d Battalion, 73d Armor, of the 82d Airborne Division continued to operate the Sheridan.
 Some vehicles were also used at the Joint Readiness Training Center at Fort Chaffee, Arkansas (later moved to Fort Polk, Louisiana).

-In 1989, the Sheridan received another upgrade with the addition of thermal imaging sights for the gunner and tank commander.
-This upgraded Sheridan was designated M551A1 (Tank Thermal Sight).
 In December 1989, the Sheridan saw its first combat since Vietnam during Operation Just Cause in Panama.
 During the operation, the Sheridans of 3-73 Armor were praised for their ability to bring heavy firepower to bear.
+In 1990, the Sheridan received another upgrade with the addition of thermal imaging sights for the gunner and tank commander.
+This upgraded Sheridan was designated M551A1 (Tank Thermal Sight).

-During Operation Desert Shield, 3-73 Armor deployed to Saudi Arabia with the rest of the 82d Airborne Division in August-September 1990 and took up positions along the northern Saudi border.
-No Sheridans, however, saw action during ground combat in Operation Desert Storm.
+During Operation DESERT SHIELD, 3-73 Armor deployed to Saudi Arabia with the rest of the 82d Airborne Division in August-September 1990 and took up positions along the northern Saudi border.
+When the ground war started in late February 1991, 3-73 Armor led the 82d Airborne’s advance into Iraq.
+Company A engaged Iraqi forces at Talil Air Base while the rest of the battalion was used in direct support to eliminate enemy bunkers.
 With the inactivation of 3-73 Armor in July 1997, the Sheridan ended its service as a front line tank.
 The Army evaluated a number of systems as replacements for the Sheridan, such as the Armored Gun System, but all were eventually eliminated due to budgets cuts.

 While the M551 Sheridan was phased out of service with the Army’s armor units, it continued to provide valuable service for many years.
 Beginning in the 1980s, some 330 “visually modified” Sheridans were employed by the 11th Armored Cavalry, the Opposing Force (OPFOR), at the National Training Center (NTC) at Fort Irwin, California.
 The Sheridans at NTC were modified to resemble Warsaw Pact vehicles during training maneuvers.
 Beginning in 2003, Army began retiring the Sheridans at NTC, with the last vehicles withdrawn by 2004.
 Many of Sheridans were scrapped, while several were used as targets.
 Others were dumped at sea to form artificial reefs.
 Today, several Sheridans are on display at Army museums, including the National Training Center and 11th Armored Cavalry Museum at Fort Irwin; the Patton Museum of Cavalry and Armor at Fort Knox, Kentucky; the 82d Airborne Division War Memorial Museum at Fort Bragg, North Carolina; and the Airborne and Special Operations Museum in Fayetteville, North Carolina.